ramazancetinkaya/uuid/README.md

 Note that while I am happy to help and provide support, I cannot guarantee immediate resolution of all issues.
 If you need more immediate support, you may want to consider reaching out to a professional services provider for assistance.

+## Code of Conduct
+We are committed to creating a friendly and inclusive environment for all contributors and users of this repository.
+To help achieve this goal, we have adopted a Code of Conduct that outlines our expectations for behavior as well as the consequences for unacceptable behavior.

+###

+We strongly encourage all contributors and users to read and follow the Code of Conduct, which can be found in the CODE_OF_CONDUCT.md file.
+By participating in this community, you agree to abide by its rules and guidelines.

+###

+If you encounter a situation that you feel is not aligned with our Code of Conduct, please report it by contacting the repository owner.
+We will work to address the situation promptly and respectfully.

+###

+Together, let's create a positive and welcoming community!

 ## Authors

 Ramazan Çetinkaya